enginmanap/cuvcuv/README.txt

 Major:	The application does not have any advanced memory management(paging/persistance etc.), if model or does not fit the memory, it will simply crash.
 You can lower maximum octree depth to make it use less memory, but it will result in worse performance.

 Major:	caustics are missing. currently transparent objects does not cast any shadows.
-Implementing photon mapping.
+Checking photon mapping for this.

-Major:	Normal mapping: It should be fairly easy to read the normals from textures, but it is not implemented because of time restrictions.
-It is implemented.
+Major:	{{strikethrough|Normal mapping: It should be fairly easy to read the normals from textures, but it is not implemented because of time restrictions.}} It is implemented.

-Minor:	Depth of field should be fairly easy to implement, but it is not implemented.
-It is under development.
+Minor:	{{strikethrough|Depth of field should be fairly easy to implement, but it is not implemented.
+It is under development.}} It is implemented.

 Minor:	Sphere texturing: The texture loading is implemented, but since spheres are not used in obj, this feature was not implemented.